 Give yourself ample amount of time to prepare your essay.
 It might take you weeks or even months to shape it into a great paper.
 Give yourself at least 8 weeks to prepare your submission.

-4. How should I start writing my essay?
+6. What preparation should I do before writing my essay?